dsopscak/mmijson/README.md

 # mmijson
-A simple, readonly (for now) json parser for C99
+A simple, readonly (for now), ascii json parser for C99.
+See json.h for documentation and test.c for usage examples.

 ## Build